gronka/bolt/README.md

 ## Style
 * Future TODOs should be styled with FUTURE
+* Loading indicator/user input freeze on all async functions

 ## TODO: inputs
 * convert all component inputs to be controlled
 * input validation
+* TextInput has various input autocompletion options, such as name

 ## TODO: architecture